banguit/fluentfilters/README.md

 });
 ```

-If using the C# language, then the code above can be understood as (like pseudocode):
+In pseudocode code above could be described as following:
 ```csharp
 if( IsFreeAccountFilterCriteria() || area == "Blog" ||
     (area == "Forum" && IsMemberFilterCriteria()) )